-In March 2018, Garrick will unveil a totally new timepiece, the S1.
+Garrick is pleased to unveil its most ambitious timepiece to date, the new S1, the S1.
 This fascinating watch is built by master watchmaker, Craig Baird, and finished entirely by hand.
 This is Garrick’s most complicated timepiece to date, featuring a skeletonised dial and incorporating a power reserve indicator.
 Only ten S1 timepieces will be made, conferring a high degree of exclusivity.

 The dial freely discloses a plethora of gears.
 Each gear is cut, finished and assembled by hand.
 Prospective purchasers are able to choose from a selection of different hand styles.
 Both the hands and screws are thermally blued, consistent with fine watchmaking practice.
 A small seconds display and power reserve indicator occupy the upper portion of the dial.